 ROCKVILLE – The Department of Justice released a redacted version of the Special Counsel’s Report, which detailed Russian interference in the 2016 Presidential Election and cleared the president of cooperation with the Russian government in the form of collusion.

 The report, written by Special Counsel Robert S. Mueller, spelled out how the Russian government attempted to influence the 2016 Presidential Election and how the Trump Campaign sought stolen information.
-While the report cleared President Donald J. Trump of colluding with the Russian government, the report did not clear Trump of obstruction of justice.
+While the report cleared Trump and his campaign of the accusation that they conspired with the Russians, it did not investigate the charge of collusion because there is no legal standard for it.

 While no U.S. citizens were charged with any crimes related to collusion during the 2016 Election, the report did not completely clear Trump of any wrongdoing.